Therapy for lasting change

 Practice makes better

-So you had a powerful insight during therapy.
-Now what?
-Celebrate then integrate!
 I believe that it takes practice to really create lasting change.
 After all, we’re undoing patterns that you may have had for most of your life.
 I will often assign simple homework assignments to further the growth you experience during sessions and provide us more data to work with in future sessions.